RoXploit/Ro-XploitMM2GUI/README.md

 To install, head to the [Pastebin](https://pastebin.com/raw/Ryut3eq8) and copy the loadstring() code or copy the code from our [Releases](https://github.com/RoXploit/Ro-XploitMM2GUI/releases)!
+Make sure you are using the latest release!

+If you'd like to help with code, you can access our [beta area](https://github.com/RoXploit/Ro-XploitMM2GUI/tree/beta-area), fork it, and then make a PR!

 <br>